 I haven't tested this recipe with gluten free flour, but it should work with a cup-for-cup gluten free flour blend.
 Let me know if you try!

-You can use a 9x13" or 9x9" pan for thinner brownies.
+You can use a 9x13-inch or 9x9-inch pan for thinner brownies.
 Make sure to keep an eye on them as the bake time will be a bit shorter.

 The brownies are done when they appear set and several moist crumbs stick to a toothpick when inserted in the center.
 The middle will look slightly underdone but will continue to bake as the brownies cool.